Don’t waste it!

 How it works

-Use a sealed container of your choice to collect your households’ food scraps during the week
+Use a sealed container of your choice to collect your households’ food scraps during the week (we stock 10litre / 20litre second hand Kaicycle buckets available for $12 / $20)

 Take it to your local compost hub at least once a week to keep things fresh (open 24/7)